Stay at home advice

 Who should self-isolate?

-Everyone is being asked to stay at home, however, you must also stay at home for 14 days and self-isolate if you have symptoms of Covid-19 or live with someone who does.
+Everyone is being asked to stay at home where possible, however, you must also stay at home for 10 days and self-isolate if you have symptoms of or been diagnosed with Covid-19 or for 14 days if you live with someone who does.

 We require that any person arriving from any country abroad (high risk or not) into a port of entry in the Western Cape should self-isolate for 14 days.